daviddamaschin2/Kongo_Gr-uel_Site/README.md

-A little interactive poster for a school projects
+An interactive poster for a school project.